 Although crucial to reducing poverty and promoting food security, agricultural expansion can lead to biodiversity loss around the world.
 The Global Environment Facility and the International Finance Corporation fund the Biodiversity and Agricultural Commodities Program in a global effort to reduce threats to biodiversity.

-Grant projects include mapping high-conservation areas in areas of Brazil and Indonesia that are rich in biodiversity, working with smallholders on sustainable production and roundtable certification, generating new assessment, management and monitoring tools, assessing farm and conservation areas, and suggesting best management practices, among other innovative projects and pilot studies.
+Grant projects included mapping high-conservation areas in areas of Brazil and Indonesia that are rich in biodiversity, working with smallholders on sustainable production and roundtable certification, generating new assessment, management and monitoring tools, assessing farm and conservation areas, and suggesting best management practices, among other innovative projects and pilot studies.